HILOmet PhyzioTypeTM System: High-Low Metabolic Risk for Neuro-Psychiatric and Cardio-Metabolic Drugs

 Genomas has developed the HILOmet PhyzioType System to assist providers with DNA-based assessment tools to guide their neuro-psychiatric and cardio-metabolic drug choices for patients evidencing treatment resistance or drug intolerance.
 Our HILOmet tests have been developed in partnership with the Institute of Living (IOL, Hartford Hospital, Connecticut), a major research-based psychiatric hospital, recognized as a Top-20 center by US News & World Report.
 IOL enjoys a national reputation for excellence, comprehensive patient care, research and education in the fields of behavioral, psychiatric and addiction disorders, with more than 185 years of continuous service.

 Through HILOmet tests, the innate metabolic capacity of the patient can be predicted and diagnosed simply from a blood sample or buccal swab.
 Patients intolerant to these drugs or refractory to treatment can be benchmarked for their drug metabolism function and innate reserve by HILOmet combinatorial genotyping.
-Therapy can be directed to drugs that pose the least metabolic risk, whose primary metabolic pathway is functional, while avoiding drugs with the most metabolic risk, whose primary metabolic pathways are deficient or null.
+Therapy can be directed to drugs that pose the least metabolic risk, whose primary metabolic pathway is functional, while avoiding drugs with the most metabolic risk, whose primary metabolic pathways are ultra-rapid, deficient or null.
 The guidance provided by the HILOmet PhyzioType tests for an individual patient markedly improves the safety and efficacy of neuro-psychiatric and cardio-metabolic therapy.
 For information on ordering the HILOmet tests please click here.